 OPEN A WINDOW

 One easy step to promote wakefulness in meditation is to open a window.
-This is because still, warm, and/or stuffy air can create drowsiness, and opening a window and cooling down the temperature, bringing in fresh oxygen, and creating a breeze can wake us up.
+This is because we can get drowsy from warm, still, and/or stuffy air, and can wake up by opening a window and cooling down the temperature, bringing in fresh oxygen, and creating a breeze.